 Belmont University will award degrees to candidates from Gordon E. Inman College of Health Sciences and Nursing, College of Liberal Arts and Social Sciences, College of Theology and Christian Ministry, College of Visual and Performing Arts, and College of Pharmacy on Saturday, May 9th at 2:30 p.m. in the Curb Event Center.
 Tickets will be required for guests attending this event.

 Participation in commencement exercises at Belmont University is reserved for students who have met all degree requirements.
 Students who are unsure whether they have fulfilled all requirements for graduation should contact their academic advisor as soon as possible.

 Tickets WILL be required for guests attending the May 2015 Commencement ceremonies.
 Ticket reservations and distribution will start on Monday, March 30, 2015 and run through Friday, April 24, 2015.
-Additional information about commencement tickets and how degree candidates may claim their allotment of tickets will be included in the electronic graduation packet disbursed to candidates' Belmont email account during the second week of February.
+Additional information about commencement tickets and how degree candidates may claim their allotment of tickets will be sent to candidates' Belmont email account.

 Each degree candidate may request up to 7 tickets for his or her respective ceremony.

 Tickets are free of charge.
 The selling of commencment tickest is strickly prohibited.
 Degree candidates will receive news and updates regarding commencement tickets throughout the spring semester at their Belmont University email address.

 Candidates from the Jack C. Massey College of Business, Mike Curb College of Entertainment and Music Business, College of Sciences and Mathematics, University College and Interdisciplinary Studies, and College of Law will need to report to the processional line-up area on the lower level of the Curb Event Center by 8:30 a.m. on Saturday, May 9, 2015.